Markus Wolf: Retirement

 Wolf retired in 1986 with the rank of Generaloberst, being succeeded by Werner Grossmann as head of the East German foreign intelligence service.
 He continued the work of his late brother Konrad in writing the story of their upbringing in Moscow in the 1930s.
 The book Troika came out on the same day in East and West Germanies.
 During the Peaceful Revolution, Wolf distanced himself from the hardline position taken by Erich Honecker, favouring reform.
 He spoke at the November 1989 Alexanderplatz demonstration, where he was both booed and applauded by a highly divided crowd during his speech.
 Calls to "stop" the speech, even to "hang" Wolf could be heard.
 The dissident Bärbel Bohley would later say:

 When I saw that his hands were trembling because the people were booing I said to Jens Reich: We can go now, now it is all over.
 The revolution is irreversible."

-In September 1990, shortly before German reunification, Wolf fled the country and sought political asylum in the Soviet Union and Austria.
+In September 1990, shortly before German reunification, Wolf fled the country and sought political asylum in the USSR and Austria.
 When denied, he returned to West Germany, where he was arrested by West German police.
 Wolf claimed to have refused an offer of a large amount of money, a new identity with plastic surgery to change his features and a home in California from the Central Intelligence Agency, to defect to the United States.

-In 1993, he was convicted of treason by the Oberlandesgericht Düsseldorf and sentenced to six years' imprisonment.
+In 1993, Wolf was convicted of treason by the Oberlandesgericht Düsseldorf and sentenced to six years' imprisonment.
 This was later quashed by the German supreme court, because West Germany was a separate country at the time.
 In 1997, he was convicted of unlawful detention, coercion, and bodily harm, and was given a suspended sentence of two years' imprisonment.
 He was additionally sentenced to three days' imprisonment for refusing to testify against Paul Gerhard Flämig when the former West German (SPD) politician was accused in 1993 of atomic espionage.
 Wolf said that Flämig was not the agent that he had mentioned in his memoirs.

-Markus Wolf died in his sleep at his Berlin home on 9 November 2006.
+Wolf died in his sleep at his Berlin home on 9 November 2006.
 He was cremated and buried in his brother's grave in the Pergolenweg Ehrengrab section of Berlin's Friedrichsfelde Cemetery.
 In 2011, the State Social Court of Berlin-Brandenburg ruled that the widow Andrea Wolf was not entitled to a "compensation pension" that her husband had been stripped of as a "fighter against fascism".